 The farm to table movement is having a moment.
 We’re more interested in where our food comes from than ever before – and restaurants have taken note.

 Produce-led, seasonal menus are on the up, with many UK eateries favouring small-scale farming over big supply chains.
 Not only is this hugely beneficial to the environment, food that travels minimal distance tastes fresher and more flavoursome.
-With that in mind, we’ve rounded up the UK’s best authentically farm to table restaurants, from self-sufficent farms in Cornwall to cosy bistros in Clapham…
+With that in mind, we’ve rounded up the UK’s best authentically farm to table restaurants, from self-sufficient farms in Cornwall to cosy bistros in Clapham.

 Born on a vineyard to two chefs, the Gladwin brothers were destined for the world of restaurants.
 Following a childhood of eating heartily and driving tractors on the family’s farm in Nutbourne, Sussex, the three boys went their separate ways – Richard became a restaurant manager and Oliver a chef, while the youngest, Gregory, remained true to his roots, working as a farmer.

-Turns out, the manager-chef-farmer trio lends itself pretty well to the farm to fork format.
-In 2011, the Gladwin brothers opened The Shed in Notting Hill, followed by Chelsea’s Rabbit, a cosy, rustic spot on the King’s Road.
-Here you’ll find all things wild, foraged and locally grown, with sustainable livestock from the family’s Nutbourne farm, Ashurst Wood.
+Turns out, the manager-chef-farmer trio lends itself pretty well to the farm to table culinary format.
+The brothers’ now have four restaurants under their belt, one being Rabbit: a cosy, rustic spot on the King’s Road.
+All food is based around their local and wild ethos, using sustainable livestock from the family’s Nutbourne farm, Ashurst Wood.
 The menu changes regularly, but dishes tend to come as small plates, perfect for a tapas-style sharing meal.
-You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – but whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious.
+You could be eating Sussex beef tartare with star anise pickled carrot, venison cigars with harissa and pickled mustard seeds or aged chorizo with labneh – whatever is on the cards for that day, you can guarantee it will be fresh, authentic and delicious.
 The Gladwins are industry leaders in the farm to table world – as Oliver tells us: ‘I can speak to a grower today and get the beetroots up to the restaurant tomorrow, they’ll be out of the ground in 20 minutes.’
 Their other ventures are Nutbourne in Battersea, The Shed in Notting Hill, and the most recent: Sussex, in Soho. rabbit-restaurant.com

 It doesn’t get much more authentic than Coombeshead Farm.
 Set across 66 acres of Cornish countryside, Coombeshead is a self-sufficient entity, complete with a beautiful farm, guesthouse and restaurant, headed up by chefs Tom Adams and April Bloomfield.
 There’s also a wine cellar featuring vintages from Tom’s brother’s micro-vineyard in the South of France, a beehive, and a bakery run by Ben Glazer.
 Food is served in the feasting barn, which offers an ever-changing menu dependent on what’s growing and ready from the smokehouse and pickling rooms.
 For dinner, dishes could include fresh cheese and preserved courgette, onion broth & miso, pheasant sausage and elderberry, josterberry sorbet – everything produced on-site, of course.
 Come breakfast, guests can tuck into fresh eggs with griddled home-cured pork belly, bacon and sausage.
 Coombeshead is a true gem. coombesheadfarm.co.uk

 When founder of London gastropub The Duke of Cambridge, Geetie Singh, married the man behind Riverford farm, Guy Watson, it was inevitable their businesses would soon follow suit.
 Located in London’s Islington, The Duke of Cambridge was Britain’s first organic pub, while Riverford in Devon – known for its organic vegetable box scheme – has been farming organic produce since 1987.
 Nowadays, chefs at The Duke are pleased to use Riverford’s fresh vegetables across their menu, meaning lots of delicious, fresh vegetarian options, from saffron and squash risotto to courgette gratin with black truffle.
-Food is of course seasonal, which in the winter means lots of root vegetables alongside warming stews, lamb and fresh fish.
+Food is of course seasonal, which in the summer means lots of asparagus, sprouting broccoli, fresh salads, spring risottos and fish.
 Riverford also has it’s own dining spot, Riverford Field Kitchen, where dishes feature vegetables and herbs picked from the farm, just metres from the restaurant. dukeorganic.co.uk

-Seasonal, nose-to-tail dining has been Hugh Fearnley-Whittingstall’s mantra since opening River Cottage Canteen in Axminster all the way back in 2007.
+Seasonal, nose-to-tail, farm to table dining has been Hugh Fearnley-Whittingstall’s mantra since opening River Cottage Canteen in Axminster all the way back in 2007.
 Since then his empire has expanded a great deal – there are now River Cottage restaurants dotted around the country, including their newest site at Bedfordshire’s Whipsnade Zoo.
 All use produce straight from the farm HQ, with particular focus on fresh vegetable dishes.
 Delicious food is a given. rivercottage.net